litecord/common/litebridge.md

 The rest of the payload examples assume those fields are in them.

+# Note about reconnecting

+If a client's websocket fails for any reason, it should wait a random amount of time (minimum 1 second), and then reconnect.

 ## OP 0 Hello

 Sent by the server on the start of the websocket connection